davidschaefer/run_analysis/CodeBook.md

 | test/y_test.txt| Test labels.|
 | train/subject_train.txt, test/subject_test.txt| Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30. |

-Note: There are additional data files in the raw dataset that were determined to be irrelevant to this course project as we only focused on the mean and standard deviation variables, and these files provided data outside of that scope.
+Note: There are additional data files contained within the Inertial Signals subfolders in the raw dataset that were determined to be irrelevant to this course project.
+This project is only focused on the mean and standard deviation variables, and the files within the Inertials Signals subfolder provided data outside of that scope and thus not needed.
 For even more details on the raw data set, check out: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ##Creating the tidy datafile